yuanmohe/SafeGraph_comsumption_diversity/Readme.md

 `brand_median.csv`
 - median household incomes among the visitors of the 924 selected brands.

+`cbg_diversity.csv`
+- diversity measures for the selected 13,653 CBGs.

 # Scripts

 `utilities.py` functions for data cleaning.